-If you are ready to relax, have a pint, and speak easy about the big topics, wherever it may lead, then come join us for pub theology on the 2nd and 4th Fridays of every month at 6:30 pm.
-We are currently meeting at Southern Brewing and Winemaking on Nebraska Avenue, which is just south of Osborne.
-Please follow our Facebook page for weekly updates.
+If you are ready to relax, have a pint, and speak easy about the big topics, wherever it may lead, then come join us for pub theology.
+We currently meet on 4th Friday of every month at 6:30 pm, except during Advent and Lent.
+We typically meet at Southern Brewing and Winemaking or at Olde Heights Bistro.
+Both are located on Nebraska Avenue just south of Osborne.
+Please follow our Facebook page for the most current information on upcoming pub theology events.
 Our topics vary and have often included current events, social justice, philosophy, and science.
+An archive of past topics can be found below to give you an idea.
 People of all religious backgrounds or no religious background at all are welcome to join the conversation.
 Invite a friend; all are welcome!

-Here’s our current schedule of topics.
-Your feedback is always welcome; you can email me at firstname.lastname@example.org.
+Finally, your feedback is always welcome; if you have ideas for topics or other suggestions you can email me at firstname.lastname@example.org.

 |13 July 2018||Should an open society tolerate the intolerant?|